Pedagogy and Scholarship of Chemistry

 Partnership in Opportunities & Futures

-We are employing a partnership approach to design and implement a full programme of skills development opportunities throughout our courses.
+We employ a partnership approach to design and implement a full programme of skills development opportunities throughout our courses.
 Student researchers ensure our plans match their needs for all our students’ futures, Undertaking these projects also gives them valuable research and work experience.

 Research Group Members